codecarrotlabs/blog.codecarrot.net/_posts/design/web/2017-10-06-10-amazing-examples-of-css-svg-canvas-masks-in-action.md

 But this little pen acts more like a guided intro to different image masking effects you can do.
 Awesome place to start if you want to dive into SVGs & masks with simple demos.

-**NOTE:** All these videos have recorded from the respective owner of the CodePen's work.
+**NOTE:** All these videos have recorded from the respective owner from CodePen.